jacygao/techblog/event_sourcing.md

 ## misconceptions

 ### Git is built with sourcing (Fowler 2004)
+Git leverages snapshotting technique rather than event sourcing.

 ### Event Sourcing needs an event bus
+it needs a persistent event store.

 ### Event Sourcing is not enterprisey
+banks

 ### Event Sourcing needs to be used with CQRS
+these are 2 separate concepts

 ### Event Sourcing is hard
+total effort roughly the same

 ## The benifits for Event Sourcing

 ### The general benifits